Wind-River/vxworks7-google-test/README.md

 # Legal Notices

 Google Test has been modified for interoperability with the VxWorks real-time operating system.
 Google is a trademark of Google LLC.

+All product names, logos, and brands are property of their respective owners.All company, product and service names used in this software are for identification purposes only.
+Wind River and VxWorks are registered trademarks of Wind River Systems.

+Disclaimer of Warranty / No Support: Wind River does not provide support and maintenance services for this software, under Wind River's standard Software Support and Maintenance Agreement or otherwise.
+Unless required by applicable law, Wind River provides the software (and each contributor provides its contribution) on an AS IS BASIS, WITHOUT WARRANTIES OF ANY KIND, either express or implied, including, without limitation, any warranties of TITLE, NONINFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+You are solely responsible for determining the appropriateness of using or redistributing the software and assume ay risks associated with your exercise of permissions under the license.

+This BSP is not covered by Wind River's standard support.
+Should you need support, please work with the community, or should you need commercial support, please contact your local Wind River Sales Representative.